History of chemistry: Development and dismantling of phlogiston

 In 1702, German chemist Georg Stahl coined the name "phlogiston" for the substance believed to be released in the process of burning.
 Around 1735, Swedish chemist Georg Brandt analyzed a dark blue pigment found in copper ore.
 Brandt demonstrated that the pigment contained a new element, later named cobalt.
 In 1751, a Swedish chemist and pupil of Stahl's named Axel Fredrik Cronstedt, identified an impurity in copper ore as a separate metallic element, which he named nickel.
 Cronstedt is one of the founders of modern mineralogy.
 Cronstedt also discovered the mineral scheelite in 1751, which he named tungsten, meaning "heavy stone" in Swedish.

 In 1754, Scottish chemist Joseph Black isolated carbon dioxide, which he called "fixed air".
 In 1757, Louis Claude Cadet de Gassicourt, while investigating arsenic compounds, creates Cadet's fuming liquid, later discovered to be cacodyl oxide, considered to be the first synthetic organometallic compound.
 In 1758, Joseph Black formulated the concept of latent heat to explain the thermochemistry of phase changes.
 In 1766, English chemist Henry Cavendish isolated hydrogen, which he called "inflammable air".
 Cavendish discovered hydrogen as a colorless, odourless gas that burns and can form an explosive mixture with air, and published a paper on the production of water by burning inflammable air (that is, hydrogen) in dephlogisticated air (now known to be oxygen), the latter a constituent of atmospheric air (phlogiston theory).

-In 1773, Swedish chemist Carl Wilhelm Scheele discovered oxygen, which he called "fire air", but did not immediately publish his achievement.
+In 1773, Swedish German chemist Carl Wilhelm Scheele discovered oxygen, which he called "fire air", but did not immediately publish his achievement.
 In 1774, English chemist Joseph Priestley independently isolated oxygen in its gaseous state, calling it "dephlogisticated air", and published his work before Scheele.
 During his lifetime, Priestley's considerable scientific reputation rested on his invention of soda water, his writings on electricity, and his discovery of several "airs" (gases), the most famous being what Priestley dubbed "dephlogisticated air" (oxygen).
 However, Priestley's determination to defend phlogiston theory and to reject what would become the chemical revolution eventually left him isolated within the scientific community.

 In 1781, Carl Wilhelm Scheele discovered that a new acid, tungstic acid, could be made from Cronstedt's scheelite (at the time named tungsten).
 Scheele and Torbern Bergman suggested that it might be possible to obtain a new metal by reducing this acid.
 In 1783, José and Fausto Elhuyar found an acid made from wolframite that was identical to tungstic acid.
 Later that year, in Spain, the brothers succeeded in isolating the metal now known as tungsten by reduction of this acid with charcoal, and they are credited with the discovery of the element.